robkorn/syre-design/README.md

 This repo holds design documents for [Syre](https://syre.io) so wallet developers and the curious individual can take a gander and obtain a better understanding.

-Please read through the [`Syre Whitepaper`](https://github.com/robkorn/syre-design/blob/master/syre-whitepaper.pdf) first so you have general context on what Syre is.
+Please read through the [`Syre Whitepaper`](https://github.com/robkorn/syre-design/blob/master/syre-whitepaper.pdf) first so you have general context on what Syre is. [(Backup Link For Whitepaper On Arweave)](https://arweave.net/isjLutfqTrbpMHAvUCJX3RTP1Am-sl2HhE-2nRKToHE)

 Currently a mock-implementation of Syre Invoices via types in Haskell is available in [`syreDesign.hs`](https://github.com/robkorn/syre-design/blob/master/syreDesign.hs).
 It shows how invoice data, on + off-chain invoices, and multi-currency invoices could be represented within Haskell's type system.